manyoso/allie/README.md

 ## Ok, so details.
 How is she different?

 Well, I was inspired during the original CCC to see if you could pair traditional AlphaBeta search with an NN.
 This is still her main purpose and the focus going forward.
-However, the initial pre-release version that will play in CCC 6 is using much the same MCTS algorithm as Lc0 with a few differences.
+However, the initial pre-release version is using much the same MCTS algorithm as Lc0 with a few differences.
 Here is a non-exhaustive list of some of the other differences:
-- She has a lockless hashtable
 - The threading model is different
 - She does not have fpu-reduction
 - Optimized magic bitboard move generation